openownership/data-standard/docs/standard/system/conformance.rst

 Conformance
 ----------------

-A comforming implementation of BODS:
+A conforming implementation of BODS:

 * MAY use a subset of the schema's terms